 We're helping our woodlands regrow after the impact of Emerald Ash Borer (EAB)

-The town continues to treat municipal street trees to protect against Emerald Ash Borer (EAB).
+The town continues to treat municipal street trees to protect against EAB.
 However, the EAB infestation has had a devastating effect on our woodlands.
 Most, if not all of the town’s 43,000 woodland ash trees are now dead or dying.